 - How can I prepare to take the WorkKeys NCRC test?

 The following are the minimum requirements:

 - At least 17 years old to apply and 18 years old to begin the program

 - High school diploma, GED, or Associate Degree or higher from an accredited educational institution (include copies of diploma/certificate with application)

-- Copies of transcripts demonstrating completion of one year of high school algebra, Integrated Math II, or equivalent with a grade of C or higher
+2) Transcripts showing a completion of one year of high school algebra, Integrated Math II, or equivalent with a grade of “C” or higher; OR

-- Math placement test scores demonstrating that you place into Math 65 or higher
+3) Math Placement test scores demonstrating that you place into Math 65/70 or higher.

 How do I take a math placement test?

 You can submit college math placement test scores to meet our algebra requirement for entry into the program.
 Simply take a math placement test at a community college and submit your results demonstrating that you place into Math 65 or higher.
 If you need assistance with the basics of algebra prior to taking your test, see Algebra Help and Math League.
 The following local community colleges offer placement testing:

 With your application, you must include test scores from the three WorkKeys assessments that make up the National Career Readiness Certificate (NCRC):